sujato/drafts/general-introduction.md

 Animist beliefs were derived from local legends and rituals, not from religious philosophy.
 However, the higher religious paths such as Buddhism or Jainism, rather than repressing such beliefs, were happy to assign them a minor role in the scheme of things, so long as they eliminated harmful practices like human or animal sacrifice.

+Throughout the Buddhist texts, we hear of *yakkhas* (spirits), *nāgas* (dragons), *gandhabbas* (fairies), and many more.
+The Buddhist attitude towards such beings might best be described as “good neighborliness”.
+Neither they, nor any higher beings, are worshiped or looked to for salvation.
+Rather, they are treated with respect and dignity, for who knows?
+If they are real, it would be good to have them on your side.

 ### Brahmanism

 The caste who called themselves “brahmins” inherited an ancient body of sacred lore known as the Vedas.
 This consisted of three sets of oral scriptures (in the early Buddhist texts; later the Arthavaveda was added as the fourth), among which the Ṛg Veda was primary.

 The Ṛg Veda was ultimately derived from the cultural and religious milieu of the ancient Indo-European peoples, and shares much in common with the Persian Zend Avesta, and more distantly, the mythologies of Europe.
 It seems that the Indo-European people moved into India around a millennium before the Buddha, with distinct clans maintaining sets of sacred lore.

-Around 800 BCE in the area know as the Kuru country (modern Delhi) the clans were unified into the classical brahmanical kingdom whose story is echoed in the Mahābharata.
+In the early centuries of the first millennium BCE, in the area know as the Kuru country (modern Delhi), the clans were unified into the classical brahmanical kingdom whose story is echoed in the Mahābharata.
 The Ṛg Veda was forged from the books of the clans, wrapped in opening and closing chapters emphasizing unity.

 By the time of the Buddha, the brahmanical culture and language had already become strongly established in the regions further south and east where the Buddha lived.